domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Regrets are the only way to learn, grow, & improve.
 Embrace regrets & be thankful for them (& such opportunities).

-Continuously build your mountain carefully, purposely, slowly, & steadily, one rock at a time, beginning of course w/ a broad, robust foundation & then building upon that.
+Continuously build your mountain carefully, purposely, slowly, & steadily, one rock at a time, beginning of course with a broad, robust foundation & then building upon that.

 Don't do any work that you can viably outsource to someone else who's more qualified than you.
 Any other strategy is purely driven by ego.
 Lose the ego - you'll be infinitely more productive.